markusseidler/markusseidler.github.io/_posts/2018-06-23-Sine_function.md

 alt="Sine Formula">

 For me, it describes the perfectness and harmony of a circle.
-If the triangle follows the circumference the ratio changes in the pattern of a sine wave.
+If the triangle follows the circumference, then the ratio changes in the pattern of a sine wave.

-We can very quick code sine waves with numpy.
+We can very quickly code sine waves with numpy and plot them with matplotlib.

 ```python
 import numpy as np